odk-x/docs/odkx-src/injected-interfaces.rst

   **Returns**: The result of the geopoint capture action using a map.

-Initiates a geopoint capture action using a map within the ODK Survey app, allowing users to select geographic coordinates interactively.
+Initiates a geopoint capture action using a map within the ODK-X Survey app, allowing users to select geographic coordinates interactively.